ml-cube/ml3-platform-docs/md-docs/user_guide/model.md

 # Model

-In the ML Cube Platform, a Model is a representation of the actual artificial intelligence model used for making predictions.
+In the ML cube Platform, a Model is a representation of the actual artificial intelligence model used for making predictions.
 The data used for its training usually represent the reference data distribution, while production data comprises the data on which the model performs inference.
 For more information about reference and production data see the [Data] page.